sstjepovic/dotfiles/README.md

 sudo pacman -S nitrogen picom
 ```

-After the installation is complete you can run Nitrogen using Rofi or directly from your terminal.
+After the installation is complete you can run Nitrogen using Rofi or directly from your console.

 ![nitrogen](.screenshots/nitrogen.png)